Coveros/hol-copilot-lab/Instructions/Labs/Lab-7-Customizing-Copilot.md

 End every response with "And that about does it."
 ```

-What you will now see from GitHub Copilot, regardless of whether you are utilizing GitHub.com Copilot Chat, Copilot Chat in your IDE, or Coding Agent, is a response that looks like...
+What you will now see from GitHub Copilot, regardless of whether you are utilizing GitHub.com Copilot Chat, GitHub Copilot Chat in your IDE, or Coding Agent, is a response that looks like...

 ```md
 Sure thing!
 Let me get on that.